michaeljs1990/Dockerfiles/README.md

 #### Zookeeper

 A zookeeper cluster that can be easily use for development with `docker-compose up`.
 It tries to look as much like a zookeeper cluster would in production outside of logging set to INFO.

+#### Kea DHCPD

+A early start of getting Kea DHCPD up and running in a docker contianer.
+Read more about it at the README in the directory.